-Recognized Leaders in the Industry: The Financial Restructuring & Creditors’ Rights Group at Gibbons regularly earns accolades from the most respected and prestigious peer-review publications in the industry.
-The FRCR Group has been listed at the top of the regional Best Lawyers® rankings for the past four years, with several of our Directors and Counsel listed individually.
-Similarly, the most recent edition of the Chambers USA Guide to America’s Leading Lawyers for Business highlighted the Group as well as a number of Group members, and Super Lawyers and Super Lawyers Rising Stars also singled out Gibbons FRCR attorneys.
+Industry Recognition: The FRCR Group has been included on the Best Lawyers® list for the past several years, with a number of our Directors and Counsel listed individually.
+Similarly, the most recent edition of the Chambers USA Guide to America’s Leading Lawyers for Business list included the Group and individual members of the Group, and Super Lawyers and Super Lawyers Rising Stars have also included Gibbons FRCR attorneys.

 Areas of Focus